FAQ

 • Too many times, lawyers who advertise for a “free consultation” use this as a sales gimmick to attract more clients.

-• At DCD Law, our consultations are intended to be educational opportunities for the prospective client, and not a “sales closing” for us.
+• At DCD LAW, our consultations are intended to be educational opportunities for the prospective client, and not a “sales closing” for us.

 • The purpose of your consultation with any lawyer should be to gain knowledge about your legal situation and obtain insight about the strategies available for potential resolution.